-As we thank our veterans for their service, we also reflect on how the history of thru-hiking remains inextricably linked to “walking off the war.”
-Get the lowdown on thru-hiking therapy with Marine Corps vet, thru-hiker, and founder of Warrior Expeditions, Sean Gobin.
+Today we thank our veterans for their service.
+And we take a moment to reflect on how the history of one of our favorite pastimes, thru-hiking, remains inextricably linked to “walking off the war.”
+From the father of thru-hiking Earl Shaffer to the founder of Warrior Expeditions Sean Gobin, explore how veterans find catharsis on the trail.

 Once a year, fleeting reds, yellows, and oranges light up national parks across the country.
 How do you choose which of the 61 national parks to visit?
 Learn about the best national parks for leaf peeping this October, along with their top hikes and tips for the trail.